liyanajanani-dev/liyanajanani-dev/README.md

 # NUUR LIYANA JANANI

 Hi!
-I'm a second-year Diploma in Computer Science student with a strong interest in system development and IoT projects.
+I'm a second-year Diploma in Computer Science student with a strong interest in information technology, system development and IoT projects.
 I enjoy building practical solutions to real-world problems and continuously expanding my skills in software development and networking.

 ---